 As Reception and Year One staff will be beginning to move into the final phase of their transition I am pleased to welcome Alison Hutchison as a guest blogger to talk about transition!

-Qualifying nearly 20 years ago Alison has worked as a class teacher, nursery manager, local authority under 3’s development officer and nursery advisory teacher.
+Qualifying 20 years ago Alison has worked as a class teacher, nursery manager, local authority under 3’s development officer and nursery advisory teacher.
 Following a yearning to be back in class she became a principal teacher in a small rural school.
-She is currently taking a career break to spend time with her children and is writing a book for the Bloomsbury ’50 Fantastic’ series.
+She has just returned to work following a career break to spend time with her children and has just completed her second book for the Bloomsbury ’50 Fantastic’ series.

 Today, she is sharing a transition idea that proved to be a great success for her and her children.

 A change in staffing within our school a couple of years ago created the perfect opportunity to review and improve our transition process, particularly focusing on the time we spent working with the children leading up to the end of the year.
 We set out with knowledge of the Leuven Scale and first and second hand experience of transition from previous year groups.
 Our ultimate goal was to remove, or at least identify, as many potential barriers to as smooth an emotional experience as possible whilst the children moved class.

 Practitioners from each side of the transition fence worked together as we focused on identifying and agreeing ‘what are we setting out to achieve?’.
 Once we had this information we could plan to meet our identified goals.

 Our conclusions largely fell into 2 categories – experiences that we wanted the children to have and opportunities to help us as practitioners planning forward for this new group.

 These will be personal to your setting but ours included …